 1. Realize amazing things can happen

 If you overcome the fear of rejection, you open yourself to the world of opportunity.
-You will meet new friends, have more romantic experiences, find a job, get into business with someone.
+You could meet new friends, have more romantic experiences, find a job, or get into business with someone.

 Most of the things in the world happen because of other people.
 When you’re able to ask them, you get access to all these people.
 That’s why the fear of rejection is worth overcoming.

 The best example is Arnold Schwarzenneger.
-The opinions on him differ but regardless of this, he is objectively a super successful person.
+The opinions of him differ but objectively, he is seen as a super successful person.
 He is the definition of a self-made man.
-But when people asked him he rejected the idea of being a self-made man.
+However, when people asked him, he rejected the idea of being a self-made man.
 He replied with:

 ‘I am not a self-made man.
 I got a lot of help.
 Like everyone, to get to where I am, I stood on the shoulders of giants.
 My life was built on a foundation of parents, coaches, and teachers; of kind souls who lent couches or gym back rooms where I could sleep; of mentors who shared wisdom and advice; of idols who motivated me.’

-After you stop fearing rejection you can go ask for anything and that’s amazing.
-What’s the worst thing that can happen?
+After you stop fearing rejection you can ask for anything and that can lead to amazing results.
+And what’s the worst thing that can happen?
 You get rejected.

-But getting rejected isn’t that terrible, here’s why:
+But getting rejected isn’t that terrible and here’s why:

 2. Mindset shift: It's okay to be rejected

 When you realize that being rejected is fine, you’re halfway done with overcoming the fear of rejection.
-Here are the reasons:
+These are the reasons:

 Rejection is just an opinion.

 Realize that the person rejecting you isn’t really rejecting you.
 Most of the time, they’re rejecting your request.
-Maybe they were asked for a similar thing before but they got hurt because of it.
+Maybe they were asked something similar in the past and it led to a negative experience.

 Rejection is human.

 The other person is as complex as you are.
 They have a lifetime of experiences that can lead to rejecting you.
-Maybe they’re having a bad day.
-Maybe they got into a fight with their significant other earlier in the day, maybe they got yelled at by their boss, or they might be feeling sick.
+Maybe they’re having a bad day, got into a fight with their significant other earlier in the day, got yelled at by their boss, or they might be feeling sick.

-We all have this tendency to think that when other people do something bad, it’s because of their traits and personality, and we forget the situational factors altogether.
-So when someone is rude to us, we think that’s how they are all the time.
+We all have this tendency to think that when other people do something bad, it’s because of their traits and personality.
+We forget the situational factors altogether, so when someone is rude to us, we think that’s how they are all the time.
 However, most people are trying to be happy and go about their lives just like we do.
 Maybe the guy was rude to us because he was really stressed and couldn’t handle it.
-Situational factors can explain a lot in a person's behavior.
+Situational factors can explain a lot about a person's behavior.

 When you get rejected, it’s not the end of the world.
-The person was rude to us, so what?
-He might be an angry douchebag who is mad at the world for his failures.
+One person was rude to us but so what?
+They might just be angry at the world for their failures.